TIBCOSoftware/bw-tooling/diff-viewer/Readme.md

 3. Fault handlers (Catch , CatchAll)
 4. Process / Scope variables (primitive types only)
 5. All process properties.
+6. Shared Resources.
+(Resources which are shipped with the product)

 Modes of usage